abhy12/JS-Components/src/components/accordion/README.md

 });
 ```

-***Note: you can use any document query or any class as a container if that container don't have an existing ID then the accordion will generate an ID for that container.***
+***Note: you can use any document query for selecting an accordion container but if that accordion container don't have an existing ID then this Accordion instance will generate a new ID for that accordion container.***